pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 cover:
     image: /images/git-for-vibe-coders/deepseek-banner.jpg
     alt: Photo of the DeepSeek chat interface.
     caption: "Prompt: Write a commit message that has \"skibidi rizz.\" Clearly, I don't know what these words mean.
-I'm just trying to fit in ...
-Ohio?!
-That doesn't sound right..."
+I'm just trying to fit in… Ohio?!
+That doesn't sound right either…"
     relative: false
 fmContentType: Post (default)
 ---